Algerian War: After the Philippeville massacre

-The FLN adopted tactics similar to those of nationalist groups in Asia, and the French did not realize the seriousness of the challenge they faced until 1955, when the FLN moved into urbanized areas.
-"An important watershed in the War of Independence was the massacre of Pieds-Noirs civilians by the FLN near the town of Philippeville (now known as Skikda) in August 1955.
+The FLN adopted tactics similar to those of nationalist groups in Asia, and the French did not realize the seriousness of the challenge they faced until 1955, when the FLN moved into urban areas.
+An important watershed in the War of Independence was the massacre of Pieds-Noirs civilians by the FLN near the town of Philippeville (now known as Skikda) in August 1955.
 Before this operation, FLN policy was to attack only military and government-related targets.
 The commander of the Constantine wilaya/region, however, decided a drastic escalation was needed.
-The killing by the FLN and its supporters of 123 people, including 71 French, including old women and babies, shocked Jacques Soustelle into calling for more repressive measures against the rebels.
+The killing by the FLN and its supporters of 123 people (71 of them French), including old women and babies, shocked Jacques Soustelle into calling for more repressive measures against the rebels.
 The French authorities stated that 1,273 guerrillas died in what Soustelle admitted were "severe" reprisals.
 The FLN subsequently claimed that 12,000 Muslims were killed.
 Soustelle's repression was an early cause of the Algerian population's rallying to the FLN.
 After Philippeville, Soustelle declared sterner measures and an all-out war began.
-In 1956, demonstrations by French Algerians caused the French government to not make reforms.
+In 1956, demonstrations by French Algerians caused the French government to reject reforms.

-Soustelle's successor, Governor General Lacoste, a socialist, abolished the Algerian Assembly.
+Soustelle's successor, Governor General Robert Lacoste, a socialist, abolished the Algerian Assembly.
 Lacoste saw the assembly, which was dominated by pieds-noirs, as hindering the work of his administration, and he undertook the rule of Algeria by decree.
 He favored stepping up French military operations and granted the army exceptional police powers—a concession of dubious legality under French law—to deal with the mounting political violence.
 At the same time, Lacoste proposed a new administrative structure to give Algeria some autonomy and a decentralized government.
 Whilst remaining an integral part of France, Algeria was to be divided into five districts, each of which would have a territorial assembly elected from a single slate of candidates.
 Until 1958, deputies representing Algerian districts were able to delay the passage of the measure by the National Assembly of France.

 In August and September 1956, the leadership of the FLN guerrillas operating within Algeria (popularly known as "internals") met to organize a formal policy-making body to synchronize the movement's political and military activities.
 The highest authority of the FLN was vested in the thirty-four member National Council of the Algerian Revolution (Conseil National de la Révolution Algérienne, CNRA), within which the five-man Committee of Coordination and Enforcement (Comité de Coordination et d'Exécution, CCE) formed the executive.
 The leadership of the regular FLN forces based in Tunisia and Morocco ("externals"), including Ben Bella, knew the conference was taking place but by chance or design on the part of the "internals" were unable to attend.